Unemployment security

 • your contact information changes.

 At the same time, indicate whether you intend to apply for unemployment security after your employment situation has changed.
-If necessary, you will receive a new labour policy statement on your right to unemployment security.
+If necessary, you will receive a new labour policy statement on your entitlement to unemployment security.

 You can only receive unemployment security for the time that you are a job seeker and looking for full-time employment.
 If you are a job seeker who receives a partial disability pension, you do not need to apply for full-time employment.